CTHRU/Hitrava/README.md

 ```
 The next example converts extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx in
 the _./my_output_dir_ directory.
 The program logging level is set to display debug messages.
 The converted file is
-validated against the TCX XSD schema (requires installed xmlschema library and an internet connection).
+validated against the TCX XSD schema (requires xmlschema library and an internet connection).
 ```
 python Hitrava.py --file HiTrack_12345678901212345678912 --output_dir my_output_dir --validate_xml --log_level DEBUG
 ```
 The following example converts an extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx
-in the _./output_ directory and forces the sport to walking.
+in the _./output_ directory and forces the sport to 'walking'.
 ```
 python Hitrava.py --file HiTrack_12345678901212345678912 --sport Walk
 ```